The hidden history

 In 2020, King Willem-Alexander of the Netherlands and Queen Maxima visited Indonesia.
 The Dutch King apologized for the violence perpetrated in Indonesia during the military interventions (police actions) from 1945-1949.
 He said to Indonesian President Widodo:

 For the violent disruptions on the Dutch side in those years, I would now like to express my regret and apologize here, following earlier statements by my government.
-We asked Bonnie Tryanan, Indonesian historian, here with a painting of Soekarno, or “Bung Karno”, about this historically significant gesture.
+We asked Bonnie Tryana, Indonesian historian, here with a painting of Soekarno, or “Bung Karno”, about this historically significant gesture.

 Even decades after the war emotions often run high